NASCAR Canada Series: Tracks

-The following are the tracks which have been, and are currently used in the NASCAR Pinty's Series:
+The following are the tracks which have been, and are currently used in the NASCAR Canada Series:

 Cars

 A gradual implementation of both competition and safety-based modifications have been made to the cars used in the CASCAR Super Series.
-These include a move to a Goodyear 9.5" tires, the same size that is used in all NASCAR stock-car series, on-dash electrical and ignition systems, in-car fire-suppression equipment and increased fuel cell protection.
+These include a move to Goodyear 9.5" tires, the same size that is used in all NASCAR stock-car series, on-dash electrical and ignition systems, in-car fire-suppression equipment and increased fuel cell protection.
 In 2009, the option of utilizing the NASCAR spec engine program was introduced.
 The cars use steel tube-framed silhouette stock cars powered by carbureted V8 engines.
 The cars have a relatively high minimum weight, so development of lightweight components is minimal.
 A number of components are specified by the rules, as parity is given priority over vehicle development.
 Manufacturer involvement is therefore limited largely to supply arrangements for long-developed crate motors, and branding on the largely standard bodywork.